kacemsys/Comptia_Linux_flashcards/README.md

   ```chmod +x comptia_linux_flashcards.sh```
 4. Run the script
   ```./comptia_linux_flashcards.sh```
-Follow the on-screen instructions to answer the questions.
+5. Follow the on-screen instructions to answer the questions

+6. Press Ctrl + C if you to exit

 ## Installation